Creative Writing

 Can I submit more than one entry for a single category?

 No. It’s one entry per category per person.
-The maximum amount of entries anyone can send is three–one literary short story, one genre story, and one nonfiction piece.
+The maximum amount of entries anyone can send is four–one literary short story, one genre story, one nonfiction piece, and one micro-rpg.

 You say you want “unpublished” work.
 What does that mean?